bldavies/bldavies.com/content/blog/2020-05-17-policymaking-under-uncertainty/index.md

 [The COVID-19 pandemic](https://en.wikipedia.org/wiki/COVID-19_pandemic) exposes policymakers to several sources of uncertainty:

-* How disruptive is the virus?
+* How dangerous is the virus?
 * What will be the consequences of policies introduced to combat the virus?
 * How willing and able are people to tolerate those consequences?